Solanum nodiflorum Jacq.; Solanum nodiflorum subsp. nutans R.J.F.Hend.; S. americanum subsp. nutans (R.J.F.Hend.) R.J.F.Hend.

 2004 | Not Threatened

-Most frequently confused with S. nigrum with which it often grows on the more disturbed northern offshore islands.
+Most frequently confused with Solanum nigrum, with which it often grows on the more disturbed northern offshore islands.
 From S. nigrum, S. americanum differs by its umbellate rather than pseudoumbellate inflorescences, smaller flowers (5-8 cf 8-13 mm diameter), strongly reflexed, narrow calyx lobes in fruiting specimens, smaller anthers (1-1.6 cf. 2-2.7 mm long), and by the presence of stone cells, these being absent in S. nigrum.
-Both species are chromosomally distinct with S. nigrum having 2n = 72 and S. nodiflorum 2n = 24 chromosomes.
-Solanum americanum is indeed the correct name for the New Zealand plant ( S. Knapp pers. comm., July 2017) which has been recently (Manoko et al. 2007) though incorrectly, referred back to S. nodiflorum as S. nodiflorum subsp. nutans).
+Both species are chromosomally distinct, with S. nigrum having 2n = 72 and S. nodiflorum 2n = 24 chromosomes.
+Solanum americanum is indeed the correct name for the New Zealand plant (S. Knapp pers. comm., July 2017) that has been recently (Manoko et al. 2007) though incorrectly, referred back to S. nodiflorum (as S. nodiflorum subsp. nutans).
 The treatment offered here is for this species (there as S. americanum) by Webb et al. (1988) is correct.
-A third species, S. opacum, is also present in New Zealand, and that species has caused much confusion between S. americanum and S. nigrum because it has deflexed, broad calyx-lobes, dull black or green coloured fruits with stone cells and stamens which are 1.5 mm long - features ‘intermediate’ between S. americanum and S. nigrum as treated by Webb et al. (1988).
-However, Webb et al. (1988) state that Solanum opacum is not present in New Zealand which is now known to be incorrect.
-For differences between S. americanum and S. opacum see the fact sheet of S. opacum.
+A third species, S. opacum, is also present in New Zealand, and that species has caused much confusion between S. americanum and S. nigrum because it has deflexed, broad calyx-lobes, dull black- or green-coloured fruits with stone cells, and stamens which are 1.5 mm long - features that are ‘intermediate’ between S. americanum and S. nigrum as treated by Webb et al. (1988).
+However, Webb et al. (1988) state that S. opacum is not present in New Zealand, which is now known to be incorrect.
+For differences between S. americanum and S. opacum see the factsheet for S. opacum.